When Hell Freezes Over

 “I teach yoga just down the street.
 You should come in for a beginner’s class.
 You might be surprised what a big help it can be.”

-“The next thing I knew, there they were this morning.
-They took over the class, one of them standing outside turning everyone else away, saying the class was full, until I got started.”
+“The next thing I know, there they were this morning.
+They took over the class, one of them standing outside and turning everyone else away, saying the class was full, until I got started.”

 “How did it go?”

-“They wouldn’t chant, and they didn’t want to hear much beforehand.
-They told me to get down to business, so what happened was that it turned into a plain and simple asana class.”
+“They wouldn’t chant and they didn’t want to hear anything inspirational beforehand.
+They told me to get down to business, so what happened was that it turned into a simple instruction class.”

 “How did they do?”

-Even the yoga concept of non-attachment can be a big help.
+The yoga concept of non-attachment can be a big help.
 No matter what patches you wear, you aren’t that patch.
 You are an individual who is free to make individual choices.
-The Hells Angel skull’s head is a reminder of the transitory nature of life.
+The Hells Angel emblematic skull’s head is a reminder of the transitory nature of life.
 Make the most of it.
-Don’t be always punching your way out of a paper bag.
+Don’t be always punching your way out of a paper bag, although be careful saying that to a Hells Angel.

 Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Ohio Daybook http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”